P13: Story Mastery - Edit Well

 - You fiercely protect an identity that no longer fits, mistaking it for security when it’s become a cage.

-Without consciously revising your internal script, that same story begins to define your decisions.
-It takes over, editing the way you live, think, and grow.
+Without consciously editing your internal script, that same story begins to define the way you live, think, and grow.

 You think you’re staying safe.